25Ericcheong/node-fundamentals/README.md

 - **Orchestrating promises** is used to synchronize different promises. `Promise.all()` can be used to execute a list of promise and executing something when all promises have been resolved.
 - `Promise.race()` is used to execute a promises that finishes first within a list of promises.
 - `Promise.any()` is used to return a single promise that resolves within a list of promises.
 However, if all promises are rejected, `AggregateError` would be ouputted instead.

+### Async and Await

+- Built on promises.
+Prepending `async` keyword to any function means functon will return a `promise`.
+- Prepending `await` is the same as `.then` a promise, ensuring that the calling code executes and finishes first before moving on because the next line of code is dependent on the response or output of the previous code
+- Having this layer of abstraction above promises would allow code to be more readable and isolated within functions instead.

 # Useful Node Modules